Recovering Damages for Seriously Injured Indiana Clients

 Within personal injury law, head injuries are usually referred to as “TBIs,” which stands for traumatic brain injuries.
 A TBI is typically caused by a blow, jolt, or bump to the head that temporarily or permanently disrupts your brain function.
 TBIs can range in severity depending on how hard your head was struck, or whether your skull was penetrated or not.
 The most common mild type of TBI is a concussion, which can briefly disrupt your consciousness.
 If you ever experienced a concussion in childhood or watched a movie involving one, you may be familiar with the medical suggestion to not fall asleep with a concussion.

 However, many TBIs are severe enough to lead to permanent disability or death and are classified as catastrophic injuries as a result.
-In 2013 alone, there were 2.8 million TBI-related emergency department (ED) visits, hospitalizations, and deaths in the United States.
+According to the Centers for Disease Control and Prevention, 61,000 people died from a traumatic brain injury in 2019 alone.

 Examples of serious TBIs and complications to be aware of include:

 - Contusions: Bruises to the brain tissue are called contusions, which can occur when your brain is directly impacted in an accident.
 Some are minor, but severe contusions can cause swelling in the brain and prevent proper oxygenation.

 - Hypoxic brain injuries: This injury occurs when your brain doesn’t receive enough oxygen in accidents such as near-drownings or exposure to carbon monoxide or toxins.
 As a result of the lack of oxygen, the brain can be permanently damaged.

 - Brain hemorrhage: Hemorrhages refer to internal bleeding that can result from high-force impacts and are also known as strokes when they occur in the brain.
 This is a common injury that a person can experience when they fall on their head or their head is hit by a flying object.